AmbireTech/adex-protocol/targetingAndBidding.md

 ### Default excluded categories

-By defualt, some categories will be pre-added to the excluded list.
+By default, some categories will be pre-added to the excluded list.
 Currently the only such category is Incentivized (IAB25-7), but more may be added in the future.

 ### Publisher UX